ipfs-cluster/ipfs-cluster-website/content/documentation/guides/security.md

 These endpoints are controlled by the `restapi.http_listen_multiaddress` (default `/ip4/127.0.0.1/tcp/9094`) and the `restapi.libp2p_listen_multiaddress` (if a specific `private_key` and `id` are configured in the `restapi` section).

-Note that when no additional libp2p host is configured, the Cluster's peer libp2p host (which listens on `0.0.0.0`) is re-used to provide the libp2p API endpoint.
+Note that when no additional libp2p host is configured and running in Raft mode, the Cluster's peer libp2p host (which listens on `0.0.0.0`) is re-used to provide the libp2p API endpoint.
 As explained, this endpoint is only protected by the *cluster secret*.
+When running in CRDT mode, the libp2p endpoint is disabled, as the cluster secret may be shared and would otherwise expose an open endpoint to the world.
+In order to run a lib2p API endpoint when using CRDT mode, configure an additional, separate libp2p host in the `restapi` configuration.

 Both endpoints support **Basic Authentication** but are unauthenticated by default.